-On 17 January 2022, Chemical Industry Federation of Finland and Trade Union Pro concluded the negotiations on the renewal of the collective agreement for salaried employees in the Finnish chemical industry for 2022-2023.
-The federations have today signed the collective agreement for the sector.
+On 7 February 2023, the Chemical Industry Federation of Finland and Trade Union Pro concluded the negotiations on the renewal of the Collective Agreement for Salaried Employees in the Finnish chemical industry for 2023-2024.
+The federations have today signed the collective agreement for the industry.